 Criminology is a branch of sociology that studies the social patterns of criminals, criminal victims and the environments in which crime occurs.
 A college degree in sociology or criminology can be excellent preparation for a leadership position in law enforcement or a research position with the government, but competition for such roles is keen.

 Aspiring criminologists can start preparing themselves in advance by taking the right criminology classes in high school, selected with the help of a guidance counselor.

 According to the Bureau of Labor Statistics in 2017, sociologists specializing in criminology earned a median annual wage of $76,650, meaning half made more, and half made less.
 Criminologists in the top 10 percent wage bracket made more than $141,450.
 Job opportunities will be best for experienced researchers with a PhD.

-English and Social Science
+English and Communication

+Many of the high school prerequisites for criminology are the same courses students need to get into college.
 Because criminology is a social science, future criminologists should take four years of social science in high school.
 History is useful to help students understand the development of societies over time, while electives in psychology and sociology, if available, can give students an overview of the workings of the mind and the scientific study of social groups, which is the basis for criminology.

 Criminologists read academic research extensively and require an understanding of statistics, a form of mathematics frequently used to measure and report social patterns.
 To understand statistics, a student should take two years of algebra first.
 Algebra, the study of unknown variables in a system, is itself useful as it develops the analytical reasoning criminologists need to solve puzzles.
 Calculus, the study of how unknown variables in a system change over time, is also useful for future criminologists.
 Additionally, studying geometry helps criminologists evaluate the dimensions of a crime scene and how a space plays a role in a crime.